rhegipatricio/The-Incredible-Liri/README.md

 - "movie-this"
 - "do-what-it-says"

+These four commands are after "node liri".
+Node Liri is requesting from LIRI, basically, "Hey Siri" when requesting from Apple's SIRI.
+The four commands are whatever the user wants to command.
+After Spotify (spotify-this-song), the user will input their song choice title to get information about the song.
+It is the same as with OMDB (movie-this), where the user will input their film choice title to get information about their selected film.

 01) TWITTER

 The command "my-tweets" pulls from the Twitter API.
 In this instance, it'll pull from my dummy Twitter account I specifically created for this assignment.